 Crypto Also Very Much Fits Into the Growth Category

 While some crypto enterprises have solid revenue even during the present slump, many of them depend on investor capital of some kind while they move towards broader adoption.
 In the first half of 2022, such finances will be half as scarce as they were in 2021.
-This implies that the current job slump in the cryptocurrency industry and in tech more generally might end in one of two ways: either investment picks up, or more income starts coming in from customers.
+This implies that the current job slump in the Cryptocurrency Exchange India industry and in tech more generally might end in one of two ways: either investment picks up, or more income starts coming in from customers.

 The good news is that investment is still coming in.
 Albeit, slowly than at the height of the previous bull market, unlike Uber, crypto is still seen as a significant potential prospect.
 And there is still employment today.